 - Distractions such as TV, friends etc

 CLET student's learn that they must honestly and effectively assess their individual strengths and challenges when it relates to their own study skills and habits.
 They develop a process that allows them to be most effective and continually develop strategies for improvements when designing their individual study plans.

-Employers, if you are looking for new people who are highly motivated, computer literate and can analyse and solve problems independently, I would recommend taking a closer look at applicants who have completed a CLET Training online course as there is no flying under the radar when completing our courses, that can be commonly seen in a classroom setting.
+Employers, if you are looking for new people who are highly motivated, computer-literate and can analyse and solve problems independently, I would recommend taking a closer look at applicants who have completed a CLET Training online course as there is no flying under the radar when completing our courses, that can be commonly seen in a classroom setting.

-Skills displayed by students completing a CLET online course include:
+Skills displayed by students completing a CLET Training online course include: